Have you noticed an unusually suspicious-looking cluster of eggs on the leaves and other parts of the plant?

 1. Chemical Control

-The chemical control includes using chemical agents such as insecticide, pesticide, miticide to treat pest infestation.
+Chemical control includes using chemical agents such as insecticides, pesticides, and miticides to treat pest infestation.

 However, chemical agents may also affect the plant’s health, beneficial insects, and humans because of their chemical properties.